Daniel Paille: Personal life

 Paille was raised in Welland, Ontario.
-He attended to Saint François Elementary School and École Secondaire Confédération.
+He attended Saint François Elementary School and École Secondaire Confédération.
 Paille played his minor hockey with his hometown Welland Tigers of the Ontario Minor Hockey Association (OMHA)'s South Central AAA league.
 His teammates growing up in Welland included several future NHLers, including Nathan Horton, Daniel Girardi, Andre Deveaux and Matt Ellis.
 He admired Steve Yzerman when he was growing up.
 In 2009, Paille married his longtime girlfriend, Dana Goretsas.